How do the 650 and 600 differ from AKG’s K712? Who are these headphones for exactly?

 I will say that a headphone like the 712 does tend to kind of exaggerate those effects to where you’re experiencing them much more frequently, so keep that in mind as well.

 You’ll find the bass on the HD600/650 is tighter and more focused than that of a 712.
 It also seems to have a bit more thump, and again, feels closer to your ears while the 712’s comes across as a bit more distant.

 What’s great about both bass responses is that they never really get in the way of the mid-range, and if the song was mixed with a heavier emphasis on the low end, you’ll certainly hear it.

-9th Wonder in particular tends to mix his bass lines pretty heavy, and that will come through on both regardless.
+9th Wonder in particular tends to mix his bass lines pretty heavily, and that will come through on both regardless.

-On the 712, you can tell he mixed the bass a bit too heavy and some of the other frequencies struggle to stand out or receive recognition.
+On the 712, you can tell he mixed the bass a bit too heavily and some of the other frequencies struggle to stand out or receive recognition.

 The main takeaway with the treble is that neither headphone is fatiguing in the slightest and comes across naturally and effortlessly.